gizatechxyz/NumerAIR/README.md

 ## How It Works

-The fixed-point representation uses a scale parameter to determine the number of bits used for the fractional part:
+The fixed-point representation uses a const generic parameter to determine the number of bits used for the fractional part:

-- `SCALE`: Number of bits used for decimal precision
+- `SCALE`: Type-level constant that defines the number of bits for decimal precision
-- `SCALE_FACTOR`: The value 2^SCALE, represents 1.0 in fixed-point
+- `SCALE_FACTOR`: The value 2^SCALE (automatically calculated), represents 1.0 in fixed-point
-- `HALF_SCALE_FACTOR`: The value 2^(SCALE-1), used for rounding
+- `HALF_SCALE_FACTOR`: The value 2^(SCALE-1) (automatically calculated), used for rounding

 A value `x` in floating point is represented as `floor(x * 2^SCALE)` in fixed-point.